nebuly-ai/nebuly-sdk/README.md

 1. Check the publisher doens't crash, and if it does re start it somehow
 1. async wrapper
 1. batch processing
+1. allow to pass apikey as env variable
+1. phases is an Enum (check main)

 ## Current state